 General advices concerning the working process

-- Think about what do you find interesting in the topic: „Being young in 20th century Georgia“ and how you could do research into the history of your family or your neighbor’s family
+- Think about what do you find interesting in the topic: „Georgia’s young folks of the 20th century“ and how you could do research into the history of your family or your neighbor’s family

 - Select a topic for your project and collect material and information related to your ancestors at your age (and about the time they lived in)